-The Statement of Purpose (SOP) is extremely useful in determining which technical area you intend to focus your graduate studies.
-We do not have quotas in any technical area, but instead the SOP helps us identify how we might better serve our applicants.
+The Statement of Purpose (SOP) is extremely useful for determining in which technical area you intend to focus your graduate studies.
+We do not have quotas in any technical area, but instead the SOP helps us identify how we might better serve our admitted students.
 The SOP should not duplicate information found in the CV and should not be a life history but instead should reinforce those skills and experiences that would make a faculty member want to be your Advisor.
 Try to be as specific as you can but certainly do not try to define a graduate project.
 Often a SOP states that an applicant wants to work in many areas of mechanical engineering.
 Faculty who review applications looking for qualified research assistantships will want to see that an applicant has focus in the faculty member’s technical area.
 When we receive outstanding applications, particularly at the PhD level, a summary of an applicant’s qualifications is sent to the ME-EM faculty noting the technical area of interest.
 This information is obtained from the SOP.

 Acceptance to the Graduate School and ME-EM does not come with support.
-As the default you should plan on financially supporting your graduate education yourself.
+As the default you should plan to financially support your graduate education yourself.
 There is sometimes a misconception that universities pay students to earn graduate degrees.
 This is typically not the case.
-Michigan Tech is supported by Michigan taxpayers, MTU student tuition and fees, external research funding secured by faculty and staff, and by private donations so support is sometimes provided in the form of an Assistantship in return for work performed.
-An Assistantship is graduate student employment which is awarded to the most qualified student to do the work, whether it is teaching or research.
+Michigan Tech is supported by Michigan taxpayers, Michigan Tech student tuition and fees, external research funding secured by faculty and staff, and by private donations so support is sometimes provided in the form of an Assistantship in return for work performed.
+An Assistantship is graduate student employment which is awarded to the most qualified student(s) to do the work, whether it is teaching or research.
 Acceptance into the graduate program is based on your academic qualifications alone.

 While acceptance is independent of financial support, there are four ways a student can pay for their graduate education.
 The first is by self support, paying “out of pocket”.
-Many MS students support their education, which is what makes the one-year Signature MS an attractive option.
+Many MS students support their education, which is what makes the one-year Coursework MS an attractive option.

-A Graduate Research Assistantship (GRA) is provided by a faculty member in return for work on funded research grants, contracts, and projects.
+A Graduate Research Assistantship (GRA) is provided by an individual faculty member in return for work on externally funded research grants, contracts, and projects.
 It is payment in return for work to fulfill the obligations of the grant or contract to the research sponsor.
 Faculty members invest considerable effort to compete for research funding from federal, corporate, and private sources.
 When they obtain that funding they are obligated to conduct the research outlined in the proposal.
 To fulfill these obligations, faculty will hire the most qualified graduate student(s).
 Sometimes this is based on the application and considerable follow-up communications and phone calls to the applicant.
 Sometimes this is based on personal observations of highly motivated and successful students in a faculty member’s class after you arrive.
 Sometimes this is based on a student’s initiative to learn the technical area beyond that in the classroom.
 Similar to a company, a faculty member will award a position to a highly qualified and highly motivated graduate student.
 The applicant’s Statement of Purpose helps faculty search for potential GRAs in their research area.

 The amount of time and work required of a GRA is based on the required research.
 This is an aspect somewhat unique to graduate education, particularly at the PhD level.
 There is no schedule whereby research breakthroughs are made.
 They are achieved through long hours of effort, motivation, insight, and inquiry.
 A GRA is most often more than a 40-hour per week job.
-In return you are paid a stipend (salary) and most of your tuition and fees are also paid by the research grant or contract.
+In return you are paid a stipend (salary) and your tuition and most fees are also paid by the research grant or contract.
 GRA support can be for less than full time.